Writer, Professor, Scholar of Pop Culture

 About

 Katie Kapurch specializes in the study of icons and the iconic, especially popular phenomena at the intersections of literature, visual media, and music.
-These include the Beatles, Disney, Twilight, mermaids, and other major cultural touchstones.
+These include the Beatles and Taylor Swift, Disney and Twilight, as well as mermaids and other cultural touchstones.

 Previous books include Victorian Melodrama in the Twenty-First Century: Jane Eye, Twilight, and the Mode of Excess in Popular Girl Culture, the first monograph to theorize the appeal of melodrama in girl culture.
 Katie is also co-editor of New Critical Perspectives on the Beatles: Things We Said Today (with Kenneth Womack), and other scholarly and public-facing writing linked on this website.